mohamedyakoub/AXI4-Lite-UVM-Verification-Environment/README.md

 Address and data phases may arrive in any order

 Handshakes follow valid/ready rule for all channels

-This testbench respects these constraints while also testing for misbehavior (e.g., premature data, missing response, stuck signals).

 ## 🚀 Goals
 Stress-test DUT with random interleaving of read/write ops